First Lt. Carl H. Dodd (1925-1996)

 Laurel County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Laurel County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Laurel County, Kentucky.

 - 1806 - Laurel County is officially established as a county in the state of Kentucky.